 What Size Toothpaste Can You Carry on an Airplane?

 In America, toothpaste that’s kept inside of hand luggage is to be stored in containers that aren’t larger than 3.4 oz.
 Other countries that follow the metric system follow this same rule.
 That means toothpaste is limited to 100 ml quantities which is the equivalent of 3.4 oz.

 Usually, you can get a small 1 oz toothpaste in any local store.
 But if you’re planning on traveling quite often or you have a large family, getting this pack of Colgate 24-pack 1 oz Travel-Size Toothpaste would set you up for a long time.

 When it comes to figuring out how long a 1 oz toothpaste tube will last, here’s what Colgate has to say.

 You can get up to three brushings from each ounce of toothpaste.
 For a travel size toothpaste with 3.4 ounces in the tube, that means you can expect to get 9 to 10 brushings.

-Although Colgate says that a small 1 oz toothpaste will last one and a half-days if you brush twice per day, in reality, it lasts much longer.
-This article states that a small, 1 oz travel toothpaste tube should last for about two weeks.
-From our experience, this sounds about right.
+Although Colgate says that a small 1 oz toothpaste will last one and a half days if you brush twice per day, in reality, it lasts much longer.
+This article states that a small travel toothpaste tube should last for about 48 days or 7 weeks.
+From our own experience, a small tube is usually enough for about one month.

 How to Pack Toothpaste in Your Hand Luggage

 If you’re packing your toothpaste in your carry-on, you need to follow the 3-1-1 rule.
 All liquids, gels, and creams have to be stored in 3.4 oz or smaller bottles and stored in a transparent, one quart-sized zip-lock bag.
 Each passenger can carry only one quart-sized bag with toiletries.
 The “3-1-1 rule” stands for 3 ounces, 1 passenger, 1 quart-sized bag.

 When you’ve packed your toothpaste inside the transparent, quart-sized bag, make sure to store it somewhere easily accessible, preferably in your backpack or purse.
 The reason for this is because you’ll have to remove your toiletry bag and place it inside a separate bin to pass through the x-ray machine.

 Can You Pack Regularly-Sized Toothpaste in Checked Baggage?